nprapps/interactive-template/readme.rst

     <%= t.include("partials/_ad.html", { type: "banner" }) %>

 This will load our ad block, sized for a "banner" slot (other common slots are "square" and "tall").
-We include a number of partials as useful building blocks.
+We include several partials as useful building blocks.

 If you need to pull in article text, we strongly recommend using `ArchieML <http://archieml.org>`_ to load text and data chunks into your